Queries and Known Entities

 This patent shows Google moving towards giving entities a more prominent place in search results, by not just identifying an entity that might be associated with a query, but also identifying all of the entities that might be associated with each search result listed responsive to that query.

-It’s possible that Google has all of the pieces in place to turn this on at any point that they might desire, and it would fit in well with Google’s move towards the Knowledge Graph that they’ve been working upon integrating into Search results since 2011.
+Google may have all of the pieces in place to turn this on at any point that they might desire, and it would fit in well with Google’s move towards the Knowledge Graph that they’ve been working upon integrating into Search results since 2011.